elliewix/IS-452-Spring2019/syllabus.md

 This Saturday due date has been chosen and retained based on input from 452 students and is purposeful so you have Sunday to start work on the next week’s materials.
 I’m fully aware that this does put the pressure on during the week, but it is important that you start early in the week and work on things in little bits and pieces.
 You should not wait until Saturday morning to begin the homework.
 Ideally, you will be working on the homework over the course of the week and only need a little time on Saturday to finalize.
 Obviously, you won’t be able to pull this off every single, week, so please take advantage of the extension option.

+#### The Sunday exception

+This Saturday due date doesn't always work well for people with job, family, or commute committments that hit on Saturdays.

 Case by case exceptions to this Saturday schedule have been made for students with extreme and documented work/family schedules that will interfere with the Saturday due date.  (for example, 12 hour shifts on saturdays or daycare problems).
+Students in this position have had their homework due dates changed to Sundays of each week after discussion with the professor.

 Please be in contact if you are in this position or would like to discuss this policy.

 #### Extension requests